Blog

 Real-Time SCA Scanning and Mitigation

-Arnica doesn’t stop at static scanning; it offers real-time continuous monitoring of open source components, even after deployment and whenever any new asset is added such as a new branch or repository, all with real-time vulnerability notifications and mitigation suggestions.
+Arnica doesn’t stop at static scanning; it offers real-time continuous monitoring of source components, even after deployment and whenever any new asset is added, such as a new branch or repository, all with real-time vulnerability notifications and mitigation suggestions.
 By tracking changes in vulnerability databases and monitoring new exploits, Arnica ensures organizations remain protected against emerging threats.
 This proactive approach keeps applications secure throughout their lifecycle, an area where many competitors fall short.

 Comprehensive Licensing Compliance